 BCG Vaccine Indication

-For example, one study conducted in West Africa found that children who were vaccinated with BCG had about a 50% reduction in overall mortality, largely because the vaccine reduced respiratory infections and sepsis, or blood poisoning.
+For example, one study conducted in West Africa found that vaccinated children with BCG had about a 50% reduction in overall mortality, largely because it reduced respiratory infections, sepsis, or blood poisoning.

-BCG vaccination should only be considered for children who have a negative tuberculin skin test and who are continually exposed, and cannot be separated from, adults who are untreated or ineffectively treated for TB disease or have TB caused by strains resistant to isoniazid and rifampin.
+BCG vaccination should only be considered for children who have a negative tuberculin skin test and are continually exposed.
+It cannot be separated from untreated or ineffectively treated adults for TB disease or have TB caused by strains resistant to isoniazid and rifampin.

 Furthermore, BCG vaccination should not be given during pregnancy.
 Even though no harmful effects of BCG vaccination on the fetus have been observed, further studies are needed to prove its safety.

-BCG vaccination may also be recommended for older children who have an increased risk of developing TB, such as children who have recently arrived from countries with high levels of TB, including those in Africa, the Indian subcontinent, parts of southeast Asia, parts of South and Central America, and parts of the Middle East, and children who have come into close contact with somebody infected with respiratory TB, says the CDC.
+BCG vaccination may also be recommended for older children who have an increased risk of developing TB, such as children who have recently arrived from countries with high levels of TB, including those in Africa, the Indian subcontinent, parts of southeast Asia, parts of South and Central America, and parts of the Middle East.
+Says the CDC, children who have come into close contact with somebody infected with respiratory TB.

-A single dose of M. bovis bacillus Calmette-Guérin immunotherapy has a great therapeutic benefit in the treatment of a non-invasive form of bladder cancer.
-It is administered intravesically and proven benefits include the delay and prevent progression of the malignancy.
+A single dose of M. Bovis bacillus Calmette-Guérin immunotherapy has a great therapeutic benefit in treating a non-invasive form of bladder cancer.
+It is administered intravesically, and proven benefits include the malignancy's delay and prevention progression.

-The BRACE phase 3 clinical trial, last updated on August 20, 2020, intends to recruit 10,000 healthcare workers in the UK, Australia, the Netherlands, Spain, and Brazil.
+The BRACE phase 3 clinical trial, last updated on October 22, 2020, intends to recruit about 10,000 healthcare workers in the UK, Australia, the Netherlands, Spain, and Brazil.

 BCG Vaccine Dosage

-The formulation of international requirements for the manufacture and control of the BCG vaccine was first considered by the WHO Expert Committee on Biological Standardization in its thirteenth report.
+The WHO Expert Committee first considered the formulation of international requirements to manufacture and control the BCG vaccine on Biological Standardization in its thirteenth report.

-Approved dose: BCG vaccine can be given either intracutaneously or intradermally.
-Research is currently being conducted on respiratory administration since natural infection, and sensitization to Mycobacterium tuberculosis in humans tend to occur in the respiratory system.
+Approved dose: BCG vaccine can be given either cutaneously or intradermally.
+Research is currently being conducted on respiratory administration since natural infection and sensitization to Mycobacterium tuberculosis in humans tend to occur in the respiratory system.

 BCG Vaccine News